ajxs/yamaha_dx97/README.md

 The DX9 has considerably less front-panel buttons than that of the DX7.
 As a result editing of all the DX7-specific parameters via the front-panel just isn't going to be possible.
 In some cases the editing of these parameters has been made possible via the alternate-functionality of individual buttons, however this just isn't practical for all parameters.

-**Q: Will this functionality introduce keyboard velocity sensitivity?**
+**Q: Will this functionality introduce keyboard velocity sensitivity, or aftertouch?**

 **A:** Unfortunately, this isn't possible.
 As best as I'm currently aware, this just isn't supported by the keyboard used in the DX9.
 However the DX9 now responds to velocity in MIDI messages in the same way the DX7 does.
 Keyboard events also now transmit velocity values of 127, as opposed to '64' in the original ROM.
+Unfortunately the hardware doesn't support aftertouch either.
+Support for the DX9's missing modulation sources via MIDI is not currently planned: The synth will not respond to aftertouch MIDI messages.

 **Q: Why is patch storage so limited?**